MeloBastian/Mam_Ne/VCF_treatment/README.md

 [4] We annotate the vcf to characterize each snp as synonymous, non-synonymous or non-coding and filtered out the non-coding positions.

-[5] A gene list per species is generated which is needed for next scripts. (provided in /data)
+[5] A gene list per species is generated which is needed for next scripts.

 [6] We keep only the snp which belong to the 6002 studied genes and with good quality score.